Elizabeth Pye is writing Lucia’s Poppy Fields, the fourth novel in The French Connection, a historical fiction series.

 In addition to my love of France, I’ve been captivated by another time and place—World War I Belgium—and have succumbed to the promise of an all-consuming seduction while planning, researching, and plotting, the first half of the story that takes place in Belgium before finally writing the fourth novel in my French Connection series, ‘Lucia’s Poppy Fields’, a historical Romance, which brings Lucia and Major Mathieu de Laval together.

-Writing During the Pandemic
+Writing the French Connection Series During the Pandemic

 The timing couldn’t be better because during this pandemic and social isolation, I’m focused on meeting many of the brave people who lived and died to defend Belgium, a neutral nation that was brutalized by the invading German military forces who occupied their country for four years.
 In order to write my story, I must become acquainted with the history and geography of the country that at one time was comprised of independent provinces of the Holy Roman Empire.